gzavo/gzavo.github.io/_pages/education.md

 # Thesis project topics

-These thesis topics are available every year, and are embedded in ongoing research projects.
+These thesis topics are broadly defined available *every year*, and are embedded in ongoing research projects.
+Note: these are broad definition, please email me for specifics.

-* Extreme-resolution fluid dynamics simulation on supercomputers (HPC, lattice Boltzmann, C++).
-* Cellular blood flow simulation in diseases (diabetes, malaria, thrombosis), based on [HemoCell](https://www.hemocell.eu) (HPC, C++).
-* Simulation of medical devices and implants, including the implantation procedure (Python, VTK).
+* Design and development of medical devices and implants, including the implantation procedure (Python, VTK, FEM).
-* Developing a deformable material simulation for biomedical applications (Python, GPU).
+* Developing new methods to simulate softmaterials in blood flow for biomedical applications (Python, GPU).
-* Finite element modelling of medical implants (FEM, Python).
+* Cellular blood flow simulation in diseases (thrombosis, diabetes, malaria), based on [HemoCell](https://www.hemocell.eu) (HPC, CFD, C++).
+* Extreme-accuracy fluid simulations on supercomputers (HPC, lattice Boltzmann, C++).
-* Energy measurement of large-scale supercomputer simulations (HPC).
+* Energy efficient large-scale simulations (HPC).
 * Quantum gravity simulations, large-scale Monte-Carlo simulations on complex graphs (Python, Causal Dynamical Triangulation).

 If you are interested in any of these topics, please contact me in email for more details on the specific goals.